12 great footballers who won absolutely nothing in their careers

 The Germany-born Turkish midfielder came agonisingly close to winning an enviable collection of medals.
 He was part of the Bayer Leverkusen side that nearly won everything in 2001/02, only to fall at the final hurdle in the league, cup and Champions League.
 That summer he went to the World Cup with Turkey, who were knocked out in the semi-finals by eventual champions Brazil.
 They did win the third-place play-off, though, so Basturk does at least know what a medal looks like.

 Matt Le Tissier

 It’s one of the great mysteries of modern life.
 How is it that Matt Le Tissier is in better shape now, as a Sky Sports pundit, than he ever was during his playing career?

-Barring a sudden turnaround in Bournemouth’s cup fortunes next season, or a lucrative move to China, it looks like Jermain Defoe’s stellar top-flight career will end without him winning a single trophy.
-The forward is one of the Premier League’s all-time leading scorers but has only a Community Shield runners’ up medal to show for it.
+Barring a turnaround in Rangers' cup fortunes next season, or a lucrative move to China, it looks like Defoe’s stellar top-flight career will end without him winning a single trophy.
+The forward is one of the Premier League’s all-time leading scorers but has only a Community Shield runner-up medal to show for it.
 In 2008, he left Spurs the week before they beat Chelsea in the League Cup final, and was then cup-tied as his new club Portsmouth won the FA Cup.

 NEXT: "The best passer of a ball I've ever seen," said Pele...